Exploring the Interior Structure and Mode of Tidal Heating in Enceladus

 \subsection{Tidal Response}

 The eccentric orbit of Enceladus around Saturn drives periodic gravitational tidal forcing of the moon.
-This forcing potential, truncated at spherical harmonic degree 2 and to first order for eccentricity, can be written as \citep{murraydemott99}:
+The forcing potential, truncated at spherical harmonic degree 2 and to first order in eccentricity, can be written as \citep{murraydemott99}:

-where $r$ is the radius, $\theta$ is the co-latitude, $\phi$ is the longitude, $t$ is time, $\omega$ is the frequency of the forcing tide equal to the orbital frequency 53.07 $\mu \rm Rad.s^{-1}$, $e$ is the orbital eccentricity equal to 0.0047, $P_{2}^0$ and $P_{2}^2$, are the un-normalized associated Legendre polynomials, and $\lambda = \cos \theta$.
-For a spherically symmetric body, the tidal deformations in spherical coordinates in radial and tangential directions are described by the displacement Love numbers $h_2$ and $l_2$ \citep{melchior83}:
+where $r$ is the radius, $\theta$ is the co-latitude, $\phi$ is the longitude, $t$ is time, $\omega$ is the frequency of the forcing tide equal to the orbital frequency 53.07 $\mu \rm Rad.s^{-1}$, $e$ is the orbital eccentricity equal to 0.0047, $P_{2}^0$ and $P_{2}^2$ are the un-normalized associated Legendre polynomials, and $\lambda = \cos \theta$.
+For a spherically symmetric body, the tidal deformations in radial and tangential directions are described by the degree 2 displacement Love numbers $h_2$ and $l_2$ \citep{melchior83}:

 where $g(r)$ is the gravitational acceleration at radius $r$.
 The resulting perturbation in the gravitational potential field of Enceladus ($W_2$) is calculated through gravitational tidal Love number $k_2$ as: